himanshusahay/IMDbSorter/README.md

 * Modes to view program output - CONDENSED MODE and DENSE MODE.
     * In CONDENSED MODE, only the sorted movie titles and ratings are shown.
     * In DENSE MODE, the file entries are shown as they are read in from the file, along with a counter of the entry number.
-    * To turn on CONDENSED MODE, simply changed the value of the variable *condensedMode* to *True*.
     * DEFAULT: DENSE MODE

 ### Under the Hood